Mandatory Training

 Introduction

-The State of Oregon requires all Direct Support Professionals to complete training within the first few months of being hired.
+The State of Oregon requires all Direct Support Professionals to complete training within the first couple months of being hired.
 All of the training is online and results in certificates that the company will keep in employee files.

 Payment for Training